myty/deno-drizzle-demo/README.md

    Once Deno is able to run `drizzle-kit` this step will no longer be needed.
 2. Run `deno cache src.index.ts` to cache the dependencies.
 3. Run `deno task migrate` to run the migrations.
 This will create the database and tables needed for the demo.
+4. Run `deno task seed` to seed the database.
-4. Run `deno task serve` to start the server.
+5. Run `deno task serve` to start the server.